techidaily/site-win-able/source/_posts/1723009550460-tales-of-arise-stability-fixes-no-more-frustrating-crashes.md

  Restart your PC for the new driver to take effect.
 If your graphics driver is up-to-date but Tales of Arise keeps crashing, try the next fix.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zmXpl6irBYk?si=BXjGpQr6PXFcqhCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix 4: Turn off overlays

  Many programs, such as Twitch, have the overlay feature, which is quite handy and great for multitasking.
 But overlays could interfere with game performance and sometimes cause the games to crash.